jfrancemone/Social-Graph-Influence-on-User-Sentiment/README.md

 Content is not judged in a vacuum.
 * **The Finding:** A user's evaluation of a target is significantly biased by their relationship with the *introducer* (the intermediary node).
 * **The Mechanism:** **Assimilation** (liking what your friends like) and **Contrast** (disliking what your enemies like) accounted for variance in sentiment even when the target's actual behavior was ambiguous.
-* **Application:** In recommendation systems, the "Source" of the recommendation (e.g., "Liked by [Friend]") is as predictive of engagement as the content itself.
+* **Application:** In recommendation systems, the source of the recommendation (e.g., liked by friend) is as predictive of engagement.

 #### **2. The "Enemy of My Enemy" Effect**
 * **The Finding:** Negative relationships in a social graph are highly predictive.
-Users consistently formed positive alliances with targets who were antagonistic toward a shared "enemy."
+Users consistently formed positive perceptions of targets who were antagonistic toward a shared enemy.
 * **Strategic Insight:** Algorithms that only optimize for positive engagement miss valid connection opportunities driven by shared out-groups or competitive dynamics.

 #### **3. Predicting Algorithmic Backfire**
-* **The Risk:** Connecting a user to a target via a "negative node" (a disliked intermediary) consistently resulted in lower affinity than a cold start (no connection).
+* **The Risk:** Connecting a user to a target via a negative node (a disliked intermediary) consistently resulted in lower affinity than a cold start (no connection).
-* **Trust & Safety:** Algorithms must account for "Negative Graph Latency"—avoiding recommendations that traverse through blocked or muted user nodes to prevent "Contrast Effects."
+* **Trust & Safety:** Algorithms must account for Negative Graph Latency by avoiding recommendations that traverse through blocked or muted user nodes.

 ---